 Oualid El Khattabi

-Oualid El Khattabi is responsible for the manuscript transcription team as well as the near-verbatim English translations for the Digital Edition.
+Oualid El Khattabi is responsible for the manuscript transcription team as well as the near-verbatim English translations of the Digital Edition.

 Dima M. Sakran